hoangsvit/eplus.dev/clzkv4x0m000f09jzewalel39.md

 In this lab you'll do the following with a Python app:

 *   Clone/download

 *   Test

 *   Update

 *   Test

 *   Deploy

----
+* * *

 ## **Task 1.
 Enable Google App Engine Admin API**

 The App Engine Admin API enables developers to provision and manage their App Engine Applications.

-1. In the left **Navigation menu**, click **APIs & Services** &gt; **Library**.
+1. In the left **Navigation menu**, click **APIs & Services** > **Library**.

 2. Type "App Engine Admin API" in the search box.

 3. Click the **App Engine Admin API** card.

 4. Click **Enable**.
 If there is no prompt to enable the API, then it is already enabled and no action is needed.

 ## **Task 2.
 Download the Hello World app**

 There is a simple Hello World app for Python you can use to quickly get a feel for deploying an app to Google Cloud.
 Follow these steps to download Hello World to your Google Cloud instance.

 1. Enter the following command to copy the Hello World sample app repository to your Google Cloud instance:

 ```apache
 git clone https://github.com/GoogleCloudPlatform/python-docs-samples.git
 ```

 2. Go to the directory that contains the sample code:

 ```apache
 cd python-docs-samples/appengine/standard_python3/hello_world
 ```

 3. Setup python environment:

 ```apache